khinch/AutoEngAssessment/README.md

   - Test suites for integration/a11y/device testing should be quick to create by reusing the established models
 - Move static page content into static JSON files

+# Observations
+- The "Personal Statement" box is resizeable, despite comfortably holding more than 100 characters.
+- The name field appears to have no maximum character limit
+- The name field is not marked as mandatory
+- Resizing the viewport begins to cover elements before the text wraps
+- The non-text elements don't resize with the viewport

 # Installing and Running the Tests
 ## Installing Playwright
 ```